Using Computers at the Library

 Read the complete computer use guidelines .

 To use these computers, you must log on with your library card number and birth date.
-You may use the Internet computers at least one hour per person per day.
+You may use the Internet computers for one hour per person per day.
 Depending on computer availability, your time may be extended for an additional hour or more.
 At the Columbia library there are some computers designated just for word processing with two-hour limits during the week.

 Basic black printing costs 5¢ per page.